bhargavvarmasagi/GDP-Team04/README.md

 Research on online orders and tracking: (09/09/2024)
 I looked into how payments are processed and orders are placed online, with a priority on implementing real-time tracking for increased productivity and customer happiness, guaranteeing secure transactions, and developing an effortless user experience.

+Research on Customer Reviews and Ratings: (9/9/24)
+I investigated how to implement effective customer reviews and ratings for products and stores, focusing on enhancing credibility and user engagement.
+I explored strategies for managing feedback, including combating fake reviews and making the review process user-friendly.